You’ve been there before… you’re in the middle of a meeting, a conference, or just a phone call with a member…

 Copper telecom will soon disappear, so upgrading to digital infrastructure is a must.
 There are many options for organizations looking to make that transition.
-One of the most cost-effective solutions is to simply convert Plain Old Telephone Service (POTS) to digital with a device like POTS in a Box…
+One of the most cost-effective solutions is to simply convert Plain Old Telephone Service (POTS) to digital with a device like Epik or POTS IN A BOX…

 In the next couple of years, AT&T and Verizon plan to begin sunsetting their analog telephone service.
 They’ll support only digital communications, and fiber will replace copper.
 This affects far more than a few rural, residential landlines, too.